Code-Institute-Submissions/Germany-Online-Guide/README.md

 ### Steps on how to push it:
 1. git add .
+2. git status (to check, if the write thing/s have been added or not)
-2. git commit -m "text input"
+3. git commit -m "text input"
-3. git remote add origin
+4. git remote add origin
-4. git push -u origin master
+5. git push -u origin master
-5. Insert Github username
+6. Insert Github username
-6. Insert Github password
+7. Insert Github password

 ## Credits

 ### Content

 * The information of the German language in index.html was obtained and rewritten from the information on [Britannica](https://www.britannica.com/topic/German-language)
-* The rest of the information that is displayed in index.html partly comes from my own knowledge of Germany, and was partly obtained and rewritten from the information I found on Google searches and on [https://www.livescience.com/44007-german-culture.html](Live Science)
+* The rest of the information that is displayed in index.html partly comes from my own knowledge of Germany, and was partly obtained and rewritten from the information I found on Google searches and on [Live Science](https://www.livescience.com/44007-german-culture.html)

 ### Media